Website housekeeping – why bother?

 - make sure you have an excerpt, and that it is compelling enough to persuade visitors to click to read the full post

 - rework the post content to improve readability – you develop your ‘voice’ over time, and it may be that your older posts are a little stiff and don’t represent the way you write today!
+Whilst you are checking your older content, make sure that your website spelling and grammar are correct, as poor quality content can adversely impact your SEO!

 - do the categories and tags you originally chose for the post still make sense?
-There’s not much point having categories and tags that are used in only one post.
-Now that you have written lots of posts you’ll get a sense for which ones are the most relevant.
+There’s not much point in having categories and tags that are used in only one post.
+Now that you have written lots of posts you’ll get a sense of which ones are the most relevant.
 Lose the rest!

 Links break over time.
 You move and remove pages, and external websites that you have added over time get closed down.